jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Humanity was required to seed, inhabit, work, and harvest from a different ecosystem.

-Physically, we have very different body types: ectomorph (slender and lean), mesomorph (muscular and athletic), and endomorph (rounder and softer).
-Each type has distinct characteristics related to muscle mass and fat distribution, meaning whether running long distances, making a shelter, or hammering steel, we have the body type to meet the challenge.

-Socially we are quite different.
-Most any group of people will have a variance of extroverts and introverts, people whose neurobiology makes social interaction rewarding or draining.
-Humans have varied levels and mixes of shyness, sociability, assertiveness, and comfort with novelty that each changes how a person interprets and interacts with the world.

-Our intelligence differs too.
-Levels of abstract thought, practical proficiency, patience to defer gratification, musical abilities are among the many different ways our intelligence can differ.
-Some people can recite long histories from their minds, while others can calculate mathematics with ease.
-Like with our bodies, our mental faculties, interests, hobbies, and passions are very broad and often unique.

-Our personalities are different too.
-We already mentioned the Milgram Experiment which shows how varied each human is to obeying authority figures.
-There's also the Stanford Experiment, which made a group of university students either prisoners or guards.
-During the experiment some prisoners obeyed orders, some rebelled, some cops were responsible authority figures, others were nearly sadistic.
-Another famous personality experiment is the Marshmallow Test, which shows kids a treat and they are told if they don't eat it, they will get two treats.
-Scientists proved the longer a kid delays gratification, the better their future will be, as most things, from jobs to relationships, reward patience.
-There are many other such tests that display the varied nature of humans.
+Physically, we vary enormously—in muscle mass, fat distribution, how efficiently we use oxygen.
+None of this is one gene flipping on or off.
+Each trait is polygenic: hundreds of tiny genetic variants, each nudging the outcome a little, adding up to a wide spectrum rather than a few fixed types.
+That's why, as humanity met new problems, our variety meant someone was usually better suited to each one.
+Rarely did that mean a perfect fit but enough of an edge to get the job done, whether sprinting fast, swimming against the current, or hammering steel.

+And it's not just our bodies that give abundant variations.
+Socially we have a wide spectrum of people too.
+The introvert drained by a crowd, the extrovert fed by it, and every mix of shyness, nerve, and loving tradition to an appetite to pursue the next new thing.
+Mentally there's people of endless different abilities too.
+The one person who recites histories from memory, another doing the math in her head, a third plays music no one taught them.
+No two humans have builds, temperaments, or minds that are quite alike.

 As civilization advanced, more of the options in our 3.2 billion DNA base pairs were coming out that might have been trimmed away in the biological world, but were finding niches in a home in civilization and therefore the Game of Technological Life.

 I often wonder how my speech impediment would have changed in earlier times.
 At least in nomadic times, I think it might have been an advantage.
 Tracking game, avoiding predators, evading competitors, it might help to be naturally quiet.
-But as society grew, I likely would have missed out at best, tossed aside at worst, explained within the stories of the time as "cursed" or a simpleton of some kind.
+But as society grew, I likely would have missed out at best or tossed aside at worst, explained within the stories of the time as "cursed" or a simpleton of some kind.

-Of course I don't know this, but I only mean to illustrate a point that the many different personalities, body types, mental abilities, and other characteristics in humans, has genetic roots in people sitting by a fire thousands of years ago, and we carry all these with us today.
-Yet, these quirks find a home in civilization.
+Of course I don't know this, but I only mean to illustrate a point that the many different personalities, body types, mental abilities, and other characteristics in humans today has genetic roots in people sitting by a fire thousands of years ago.
+We carry all these with us today, and these quirks find a good home in civilization.
 For myself, not being able to talk too much, undoubtedly changed personal development.
-For me it made it easier to empathize with others while also making me indignant against social rules about what is polite or acceptable to say—which often adds another layer of complexity when I was often happy to say anything coherently.
+It made it easier to empathize with others while also making me indignant against social rules about what is polite or acceptable to say because these add another layer of complexity when I was often happy to say anything at all.

-The point is, the technological ecosystem needed people, and often those with unique personalities fit the bill.
+The point is, the technological ecosystem had many open spots, and often those with unique personalities fit into these niches.

 Edward Gibbon had a severe medical problem, forcing him to sit for years of his life.
 In the wild he'd be disadvantaged if not left for dead, in civilization he wrote likely the best history book of all time, _The Decline and Fall of the Roman Empire_.

+History has endless examples of such people.
+Let's take Isaac Newton and Steve Jobs.
+On the biological scoreboard these men were failures or oddities—Newton likely died a virgin, Jobs washed his feet in toilets.
+On the technological one they scored higher than almost anyone who ever lived.
+The biological and technological scoreboards don't measure the same thing, and civilization is where that gap becomes an asset instead of a death sentence.

+The list continues.
+One must wonder about the mental health of our many political dissidents.
+Nevermind the people who spent untold hours working to discover a new metal or invent a new pulley with no reason to continue but the vision inside their heads.

-Isaac Newton was a notorious loner who probably never had sex.
-Galileo couldn't follow social rules while Steve Jobs washed his feet in toilets, and one must wonder about the mental health of our many political dissidents.
-Of course, countless others with such mentalities were simply forgotten, their failures unrecorded.
-Yet, the list of unique individuals, whose chances in the wild are at least suspect, making huge contributions to civilization and technological evolution is many pages in our story.
+Of course, countless others with such outlier mentalities were simply forgotten, their lives unrecorded.
+Yet, the list of unique individuals, whose chances to survive in the wild are at least suspect, is huge.
+Yet, these people keep making huge contributions to civilization and technological evolution.

 The reason for any individual's genetics, thoughts, or actions is still very much up for debate.
 But the fact there is a niche inside a technological ecosystem is apparent.